-Ransomware is a growing concern across all industries, as these types of cyberattacks are getting more sophisticated and difficult to identify and prevent.
-A ransomware attack is an external attack on your business, typically executed through email, that encrypts the files on your organization’s network.
-The cyberattacker then holds those files for ransom, making the files unavailable to you unless you pay a ransom in exchange for a decryption key or the ability to restore the files from backup.
+Ransomware is a growing concern across all industries.
+These types of cyberattacks are getting more sophisticated and difficult to identify and prevent.
+A ransomware attack is an external attack on your business, typically executed through email that encrypts the files on your organization’s network.
+The cyber-attacker then holds those files for ransom, making the files unavailable to you unless you pay a ransom in exchange for a decryption key.
+Or, if you’ve prepared for such an attack, the ability to restore the files from a backup.

 There are malicious links on web pages that, when clicked on, will redirect the user to a known malicious online entity.
 It’s very easy for an employee to click on what looks like a safe link, such as a sales opportunity or a chance to win a vacation.
 However, a rogue application installed on your computer will silently communicate (behind the scenes) your company’s sensitive and private data to the wrong people.

 When you work online, you’ll receive a lot of emails from bad players.
-These emails attempt to phish for information by asking the individual to log into fake websites, which are masked as legitimate ones.
+These emails attempt to phish for information by asking the individual to log into fake websites masked as legitimate ones.
 These sites will then take sensitive information and use it for various criminal purposes.

 Backup disaster and recovery systems have changed a lot over the years.
 They’ve evolved from tapes to hard drives to cloud-based storage.
 Ransomware attacks have also become more sophisticated as they are not only ransoming production files, but also deleting or encrypting backup files.
 Some ransom attacks render the backups unavailable, as they’ve either been ransomed or deleted.